schitresh/dsa/m1_analysis/t3_analysing_complexity.md

 - Determine the order of growth of the closed-form expression
   - By using techniques like master theorem
   - Or by finding the dominant term and ignoring lower order terms
-- Use the order of growth to determine the aymptotic upper bound
+- Use the order of growth to determine the asymptotic upper bound

 ## Substitution Method
 - Make a guess for the solution